 If you've gone to the trouble of creating a security policy for your organization, then it should make your life easier, not harder.
-A well-designed and well-written security policy will make it more likely users will
+A well-designed and well-written security policy will make it more likely users will "do the right thing" themselves and less likely you'll have to nag them to comply or clean up their mistakes when they don't.

 Before rushing that policy into effect, do a few reality checks to be sure the policy statements are short enough that users will read them, clear enough that users can understand them and practical enough that users can implement them.